Creative Commons License 2023 Volume 10 Issue 3

 Environmental variables

 The environmental variables investigated across the sampling points are presented in Table 2.
 Air temperature, pH, and water depth did not show significant differences in the values obtained across the sampling points while water temperature, dissolved oxygen, flow rate, and electrical conductivity showed significant variations (P > 0.05) in their values.
-The highest air (31.5 0C) and water temperature values (30.0 0C) were recorded in SP2 but the least air (28.5 0C) and water temperature (27.5 0C) occurred at SP4 and SP1 respectively.
-The highest water depth (0.35m) was recorded at SP2 while the least (0.27m) was recorded at SP1.
-The least pH and EC values were obtained in SP4 while the highest were obtained in SP2.
+The highest air (31.5 °C) and water temperature values (30.0 °C) were recorded in SP2 but the least air (28.5 °C) and water temperature (27.5 °C) occurred at SP4 and SP1 respectively.
+The highest water depth (0.35 m) was recorded at SP2 while the least (0.27 m) was recorded at SP1.
+The lowest pH and EC values were obtained in SP4 while the highest were obtained in SP2.
 The highest DO value (6.25 mg/L) and the highest flow rate (0.4 m/s) were recorded in SP4.

-The cluster analysis showed a high degree of similarity between SP1 and SP4 with respect to the taxonomic composition and abundance of aquatic insects recorded (Figure 3).
+The cluster analysis showed a high degree of similarity between SP1 and SP4 concerning the taxonomic composition and abundance of aquatic insects recorded (Figure 3).
 The similarity in species distribution increased with an increase in distance.
 While absolute similarity was observed between SP1 and SP4, about 92% level of similarity exists between SP1, SP3, and SP4.
 Canonical correspondence analysis revealed that many of the taxa were associated with low values of DO and high values of Flow rate (Figure 4).
-Diplonychus sp, Caenis sp, Cleon sp, and Anisop sp were closely associated with flow rate while Laccotrephes sp, Libellula sp, and Enallagma sp were closely associated with electrical conductivity.
-Hydrobius sp and Culex sp were closely associated with dissolved oxygen but Ranatra sp and Appasus sp did not show close association with the environmental variables.
+Diplonychus sp., Caenis sp., Cleon sp., and Anisop sp. were closely associated with flow rate while Laccotrephes sp., Libellula sp., and Enallagma sp. were closely associated with electrical conductivity.
+Hydrobius sp. and Culex sp. were closely associated with dissolved oxygen but Ranatra sp. and Appasus sp. did not show close association with the environmental variables.

 Figure 3.
-Cluster analysis showing similarities in the sampling points in terms of taxa composition of aquatic insects.
+Cluster analysis shows similarities in the sampling points in terms of the taxa composition of aquatic insects.

 Figure 4.
-Canonical correspondence analysis showing correlation between environmental variables and the taxa collected
+Canonical correspondence analysis showing a correlation between environmental variables and the taxa collected.

 Ephemeroptera is another group that occurred in very high numbers in this study.
 Members of this order of insects play a critical role in the monitoring and evaluation of water quality globally.
 Their large numbers and high degree of sensitivity to pollution have made them useful tools in the bio-monitoring of environmental quality.
 Ephemeropterans have been known to constitute a main component of the aquatic macroinvertebrate community and the main part of the biomass and production in freshwater habitats.
 They are also known to be pervasive in every kind of freshwater habitat [36].
 The relatively high number of Ephemeroptera collected in this study may be attributed to stable substrates and the moderately high flow rate of Ara River.
 Stable substrate and flow rate have been identified as factors that affect the diversity of Ephemeroptera [1].